FP Agreements in an Agricultural Enterprise Area

 Agricultural Enterprise Areas.

-Amending an exisiting FP Agreement
+Amending an Existing FP Agreement

 Effective farmland preservation agreements in an agricultural enterprise area can be amended to include additional lands that were not included in the initial application or were purchased after the agreement went into effect.
-Any land that is to be added to an exisitng agreement must also be located within one of the state's
+Any land that is to be added to an existing agreement must also be located within one of the state's

 local county land conservation department to get started.

-FP Agreements signed before July 1, 2009 or under 2009 WI Act 374
+FP Agreements Signed before July 1, 2009

 Landowners may own land subject to a farmland preservation agreement signed before July 1, 2009.
 Similar to an agreement signed in one of the state's AEAs, these agreements between a landowner and the state keep land in agricultural use for a duration of 10 to 25 years.
 Landowners who own land subject to an effective pre-2009 farmland preservation agreement must meet applicable soil and water conservation standards.
 For more information on a specific agreement, please contact either DATCP or your local county land conservation department.